-Note from Bob: If you are a “Coach” or would like to be a “Coach” this is a “Must Have” book for your library.
-Keith not only gives you a sound coaching process, with great coaching questions, he has filled his book with “Dialogue” examples that that will provide you with understanding of exactly how each question can be used!
+Note from Bob: If you are a “Coach” or would like to be a “Coach” or would like to be able to “Coach” your Direct Reports, this is a “Must Have” book for your library.
+Keith not only gives you a sound coaching process, with great coaching questions, he has filled his book with “Dialogue” examples that will provide you with an understanding of exactly how each question can be used!
 Special thanks to Keith for graciously giving me permission to freely excerpt from his enlightening book!
-Today’s excerpt is only the first of many more to come.

-My schools, university, and seminary have trained me to teach, propose ideas, and find solutions.
-All Content!
-So when someone brings a problem to me, my first impulse is to share my ideas on how to solve it.
+My schools, university, and seminary trained me to teach, propose ideas, and find solutions.
+All Content.
+So, when someone brings a problem to me, my first impulse is to share my ideas on how to solve it.
 I was trained to provide answers (Content), not to help people find their own solutions (Process).

 The examples below illustrate different things that come up in conversations.
-The first sentence demonstrates how we might be tempted to share content, and the second sentence gives an example of a process question that’s directed towards drawing content from the other person.
+The first sentence demonstrates how we might be tempted to share our Content, and the second sentence gives an example of a Process question that’s directed towards drawing Content from the other person.

 Content Statement: Today we are going to work on your character.